sercanparker/GherkinCalculatorSample/README.md

 # GherkinCalculatorSample
-This project was developed to understand gherkin as beginner.
+This project was developed to understand gherkin as beginner...